 It’s easy to create a weekly or monthly meal plan using the recipes you’ve saved.
-And the app will automatically create a customized grocery list based on your plan, consolidating ingredients when necessary and allowing users to add anything else they might need, like paper towels.
+The free app version allows you to download up to 50 recipes (you can upgrade for a fee to get more).
+It will automatically create a customized grocery list based on your plan, consolidating ingredients when necessary and allowing users to add anything else they might need, like paper towels.

 If you want to eat healthier but don’t have time to scour the web for recipes or spend an hour cooking, Mealime is the app for you.
 Create a profile, add your food preferences, then choose your week’s meals from recipes the app curates just for you.
 The company promises they can be cooked in 30 minutes or less, and it’ll even generate a shopping list that can be imported into Amazon Fresh or Instacart for delivery.